← All varieties

 Apple

 Origin uncertain.
 The variety was tested at the Illinois Experiment Station and reported in 1896 as worthy of further trial.
-It appears to be grown primarily at experimental stations; no knowledge exists of its cultivation in New York outside of the Station.
+It is not known to have been grown in New York except at the Experiment Station.

 Tree

 Comes into bearing rather young and is an annual bearer.
 Sometimes yields heavy crops but usually is a moderate cropper.
-Considerable amount of fruit lost by dropping.
+Considerable fruit is lost by dropping.

 Fruit

-Size & Form: Rather large to medium.
-Oblate, fairly symmetrical, broadly and obscurely ribbed, sometimes a little onesided.
+Size and Form Rather large to medium.
+Form oblate, fairly symmetrical, broadly and obscurely ribbed, sometimes a little one-sided.

-Flesh & Flavor: White, often streaked or stained with red.
+Flesh and Flavor White, often streaked or stained with red.
 Firm, tender, very crisp, moderately coarse, very juicy.
 Mild subacid with a peculiar aroma which is not altogether pleasing.
 Fair to almost good in quality.

-Season November to April; however, in common storage it is apt to scald after January.
+November to April, but in common storage it is apt to scald after January.

-Of good size and decidedly attractive in appearance, being predominantly of a bright red color.
-Hardly good enough in quality to take first rank as a commercial variety and is excelled by others for dessert and culinary purposes.
+Fruit of good size and decidedly attractive appearance, but hardly good enough in quality to take first rank as a commercial variety.
+Excelled by others for dessert and culinary purposes.
 Probably not worthy of planting for trial in New York.

 Not described in source.